muzaffar-mz/masjid-finder/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.muzaffar.masjid-finder' is invalid and this project uses 'com.muzaffar.masjid_finder' instead.
+* The original package name 'com.muzaffar.masjid-finder' is invalid and this project uses 'com.muzaffar.masjidfinder' instead.

 # Getting Started